 - Type of decking material, availability, and cost

-- Long-term benefits and maintenance needs
+- Long-term benefits of outdoor decks and maintenance needs

 - Aesthetic appeal and design flexibility